astronautyates/machine_learning_with_apache_airflow_and_snowpark/quickstartmarkdown.md

 ## Set up of environment and Repo Overview
 Duration: 2

-First, Clone [this repository](https://github.com/astronomer/airflow-snowparkml-demo/tree/main) and navigate into its directory in terminal, before opening the folder up in the code editor of your choice!
+First, Clone [this repository](https://github.com/astronomer/airflow-snowparkml-demo/tree/main) and navigate into its directory in terminal, before opening the folder up in the code editor of your choice.

 ```
 git clone https://github.com/astronautyates/SnowParkMLWorkshop